judering/judering.github.io/live/index.md

 ---
 # PERFORMANCES (by piece):

+## The River Was Never Afraid - written for Evlana ensemble
+- Evlana ensemble, Finding a Voice Festival, Clonmel, Ireland, 7,30pm, STAC chapel.

 ## The Sylph (2017) - one of the Ring Lieder collection.
 - Michelle O'Rourke - Hugh Lane Gallery, 4th June 2023